joy-commits/Investigating-a-dataset/README.md

     2. What movie has the longest runtime?
     3. What movie generated the highest revenue?
     4. Does the popularity of a movie determine the revenue generated?

+<a id='conclusions'></a>
+## Conclusions

+Based on analysis done, it can be concluded that the most popular movie is "Jurassic World", which was directed by Colin Trevorrow.
+"The Story of Film: An Odyssey" had the longest runtime.
+"Avatar", directed by James Cameron generated the highest revenue, totalling over 2.7 billion.
+Furthermore, a positive linear relationship is observed between popularity and revenue.
+This indicates that as popularity increases, there is a corresponding increase in revenue generated.
+However, this relationship isn't a strong one.

+### Limitation(s)
+Variables like the revenue was not assigned any specific currency unit.
+It could be possible that the revenue value might assume that of the country in which the movie was produced.